sourcegraph/go-sourcegraph/README.md

 You need to install and run the protobuf compiler before you can regenerate Go code after you change the `sourcegraph.proto` file.

+If you run into errors while compiling protobufs, try again with these older versions that are known to work:

+-  `protoc` - version `3.0.0-alpha-2`.
+-  `protoc-gen-gogo` - commit `0d32fa3409f705a45020a232768fb9b121f377e9`.

+_TODO: Make it work with latest, confirm if there are any issues._

 1. **Install protoc**, the protobuf compiler.
 Find more details at the [protobuf README](https://github.com/google/protobuf)).

    ```